quicwg/base-drafts/draft-ietf-quic-recovery.md

 A Retry or Version Negotiation packet causes a client to send another Initial packet, effectively restarting the connection process.

 Either packet indicates that the Initial was received but not processed.
-Either packet cannot be treated as an acknowledgment for the Initial, but they MAY be used to improve the RTT estimate.
+Neither packet can be treated as an acknowledgment for the Initial, but they MAY be used to improve the RTT estimate.

 ### Tail Loss Probe {#tlp}